Schizophrenia & Delusional Disorders – Points to Remember

 • Never touch an agitated client, touch can be misinterpreted as a threat and can further escalate the situation

-• Fluphenazine an antipsychotic drug that can cause photosensitivity and sunburn
+• Fluphenazine is an antipsychotic drug that can cause photosensitivity and sunburn

 • The Prodromal (early) signs and symptoms of schizophrenia may include impaired role functioning and neglect of personal hygiene as well as social withdrawal and depression